Fire Fighting Technologies Student

 • Fitness Assessment (Test) from a University (ex.
 UBC, UVic, UofT, etc..) that measures strength, speed, power, flexibility, cardiovascular endurance, aerobic capacity, body composition, and task-specific hand-eye coordination.

-• A Doctor’s note indicating student is fit to undertake firefighter training.
+• A Doctor’s note indicating the student is fit to undertake firefighter training.

 Beneficial Prerequisites